 “We’d be extorting them,” Goodman said.
 “We’d be leaning on the developer and saying, ‘Get in bed with the Culinary so we can get this project done.’
 I’m not going to do that.”

 Bohner denied the mayor’s contention.
-Union members are also taxpayers who need city services and fire and police protection.
-Taking on a large project such as a city hall could imperil city finances.
+He said union members are also taxpayers who need city services and fire and police protection and that taking on a large project like a city hall could imperil city finances.

-The union also wants changes to how the city’s economic development plan works — for instance, by requiring employers who move into new developments to meet certain standards for pay and benefits.
+The union also wants changes to how the city’s economic development plan works — for instance, by requiring employers to meet certain standards for pay and benefits.